 2.3 Leadership

-A chairman and vice-chairman are initially appointed by the parent group.
+A chair and vice-chair are initially appointed by the parent group.
 If needed, after the initial establishment of the focus group, subsequent management appointments will be made by the focus group, and the parent group informed accordingly.
-Appointment of chairman and vice-chairman shall be primarily based upon demonstrated competence both in technical content of the parent group and in the management skills required.
+When the focus group was established by TSAG with a different parent group, TSAG will also be informed accordingly.
+Appointment of chair and vice-chair shall be primarily based upon demonstrated competence both in technical content of the parent group and in the management skills required.

-Member States and ITU-T Sector Members will provide the chairmanship, but vice-chairmanships can be open to ITU-T Associates and academia, as well as to external experts.
+Member States and ITU-T Sector Members will provide the chair, but vice-chairs can be open to ITU-T Associates and academia.

-A focus group chairman who is unable to carry out his or her duties is replaced by one of the vice-chairmen, who is chosen and appointed by the parent group at its next meeting.
-If none of the vice-chairmen is an ITU member, the parent group calls for candidates and the chairman is appointed at the next meeting of the parent group.
+A focus group chair who is unable to carry out his or her duties is replaced by one of the vice-chairs, who is chosen and appointed by the parent group at its next meeting.
+If none of the vice-chairs is able to take on the role of chair, the parent group calls for candidates and the chair is appointed at the next meeting of the parent group.

 3 Focus group working procedures